Ram-95/Python_Applications/README.md

 # Python - Applications
-This Repository consists of different **COMMAND LINE APPLICATIONS** that I made using Python.
+This Repository consists of different **COMMAND LINE APPLICATIONS** that I developed using Python 3.

 -	### Bulk File Renaming Application:
     > - It is a Command line application to rename the files and subdirectories' names inside a given directory in bulk.